loneicewolf/Birds/README.md

 # Birds
-Birds.
-Do I need to say more?
+~~Birds.
+Do I need to say more?~~
+Notes about birds!
+Yea, a weird hobby :P